-Signature of applicant or applicant's solicitor or other duly authorised agent (please read guidance not 4).
-If signing on behalf of the applicant please state in what capacity.
+Signature of applicant or applicant's solicitor or other duly authorised agent (please read

 guidance not 4).
-It signing on behalf of the applicant please state in what capacity.
+If signing on behalf of the applicant please state in what capacity.

 Signature

 Kirsty Green

 Date

 20.04.2022

 Capacity

 Licensing Enforcement

 Officer